sethiaarun/customdatasource/README.md

 Each partition will have `BatchMockOptions.NUM_OF_RECORDS/BatchMockOptions.NUM_OF_PARTITIONS` records.

-The code for generating customer data using Spark:
+The code for generating batch customer data using Spark:

 ```scala
 import com.ms.hdi.spark.datasource.mock.batch.BatchMockOptions